 I've also heard it said like this:

-If you're swimming in the world's river with no conflict, you're going with the flow of sin instead of against it.
+If you're swimming in the world's river and there's no conflict, you're going with the flow of sin, not against it.

 Glory to God in the highest, and on earth peace, good will toward men.

-The angels speaking in this verse aren't describing a nation at peace with other nations.
-They're talking about the possibility in Jesus of people having true peace with God, with no separation from God and no condemnation before God.
+The angels speaking in this verse aren't describing people at peace with other people or a nation at peace with other nations.
+They're talking about the possibility of people having true peace with God through Jesus, with no separation from God and no condemnation before God.

 In the days of Jesus earthly ministry, John the Baptist was beheaded because he stood up to evil.
 That's in Matthew 14.

 In the days of the early church, Stephen became the first Christian martyr because he was standing up to evil.
-That in Acts7:51-58.
+That's in Acts 7:51-58.

 There's a lot of parallels to Charlie Kirk's story.
 But no matter what kind of temporary victory evil may claim, the bigger picture always says this: